toastal/Curried-Functional-Pipelines-and-Ramda-Slides/README.md

 I work at Entangled Media in Boulder, CO building a media application with Electron, React, Redux, Babel, & now Ramda.

-My degree is in art - so obviously I'm someone you can trust.
+My degree is in art – so obviously I’m someone you can trust.

 Nothing special here: https://toast.al/